 Phosphorus, magnesium, and beta-carotene are also necessary for optimum oral health.
 Like calcium and fluoride, phosphorous and magnesium are minerals essential to the formation of tooth enamel.
 Lean meat, fish, and eggs are good sources of phosphorus, and magnesium can be found in whole grains, dark, leafy greens, bananas, and some legumes including soybeans, peanuts, and lentils.

-Vitamin B – Toothaches, receding gums, and mouth tissue sensitivity can be caused by vitamin B deficiency.
+Toothaches, receding gums, and mouth tissue sensitivity can be caused by Vitamin B deficiency.
 Vitamin B can be found in lean meats, poultry, eggs, fish, shellfish, nuts, and whole grains as well as plant sources like asparagus, avocado, bananas, beans, broccoli, Brussels sprouts, cabbage, carrots, cauliflower, celery, mushrooms, and dark, leafy greens.
 Raw or unprocessed versions are best, as large amounts of the nutrient can be lost during cooking or processing.

 Stop Bad Breath